Osteopathic Physicians & Surgeons v. California Medical Ass'n: Background

-By the 1950s, osteopathic physicians (D.O.) were numerous in California compared to their Doctor of Medicine (M.D.) counterparts, since the medical school at University of California, Irvine was an osteopathic medical school.
+By the 1950s, osteopathic physicians (D.O.) were numerous in California compared to their Doctor of Medicine (M.D.) counterparts, since the University of California, Irvine School of Medicine was an osteopathic medical school.
 Nevertheless, osteopathic physicians began to feel victimized by the national image of osteopathic medicine, particularly by those MDs who viewed colleges of osteopathic medicine as teaching "cultist healing."

 Leaders of the California Medical Association (CMA) and the California Osteopathic Association (COA) met secretly behind closed doors in the late 1950s to discuss a potential merger between the two medical groups.
 By May 1961, a contract between CMA and COA was ready to be voted on by their respective House of Delegates.
 As part of the merger, which was approved in 1962, all graduates from the College of Osteopathic Physicians and Surgeons (COP&S) as well as DOs who held a valid license in the state would be awarded a Doctor of Medicine degree.
 Further, those DOs who accepted the MD degree could no longer identify themselves as osteopathic physicians.

 As part of the merger agreement, COP&S was renamed the California College of Medicine and accredited as an MD degree-granting institution.
 Additionally, an initiative, proposition 22, was placed on the state ballot during the November 1962 elections that would limit the osteopathic state licensing board from administering new licensing.
 It could still renew licenses of DOs until the number of practicing DOs diminished to less than 40, at which time it would be dissolved and the remaining DOs transferred to the jurisdiction of the state medical licensing board.